How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 8”16’ – 24’

-Should You Fill Contraction & Expansion Joints Before Epoxy?
+Should You Fill Control & Expansion Joints Before Epoxy?

-Irrespective of whether your garage has been built on T-shaped wall foundation or a slab-on-grade foundation, the garage floor itself will certainly have contraction & expansion joints.
+Irrespective of whether your garage has been built on a T-shaped wall foundation or a slab-on-grade foundation, the garage floor will certainly have control & expansion joints.

-Filling up the contraction & expansion joints before epoxy application will result in a seamless, visually appealing and easy to maintain epoxy garage floor.
+Filling up the control & expansion joints before an epoxy application will result in a seamless, visually appealing, and easy-to-maintain epoxy garage floor.

 The most critical decision at this stage is the material that you will use to fill the joints.
-Use of a non-flexible joint filler defeats the very purpose of the contraction & expansion joints.
+The use of a non-flexible joint filler defeats the very purpose of the control & expansion joints.

-If you were to use a non-flexible filler in a contraction joint, the garage floor epoxy coating will look seamless.
+If you were to use a non-flexible filler in a control joint, the garage floor epoxy coating would look seamless.
 To begin with!

 However, sooner rather than later the cracks in the concrete will telegraph themselves into the epoxy coating.
-The epoxy coating will certainly crack as it is rigid, whereas the slab is expanding and contracting along the contraction joint.
+The epoxy coating will certainly crack, as it is rigid.

 You don’t want that to happen to your garage floor epoxy coating.
-Experienced contractors will warn you about this possibility in advance and will not guarantee the work, if you insist on contraction joints being filled with non-flexible fillers.
+Experienced contractors will warn you about this possibility in advance and will not guarantee the work.

-The best fillers for contraction & expansion concrete garage floor joints are either a 100% solids, epoxy filler or an elastomeric polyurea filler.
+The best fillers for control & expansion concrete garage floor joints are either a 100% solids, epoxy filler, or an elastomeric polyurea filler.
 They will cure to a hard finish but will have the flexibility to move along with the concrete.

 This will prevent the epoxy topcoat from cracking.